citruz/beacontools/README.rst

 ---------
 Beacontools follows the `semantic versioning <https://semver.org/>`__ scheme.

+* 1.3.0
+    * Added support for Estimote Telemetry packets (see examples/parser_example.py)
+    * Relaxed parsing constraints for RFU and flags field
+    * Added temperature output in 8.8 fixed point decimal format for Eddystone TLM
 * 1.2.4
     * Added support for Eddystone packets with Flags Data set to 0x1a (thanks to `AndreasTornes <https://github.com/AndreasTornes>`__)
     * Updated depedencies